- Registrar's Office: Academic Regulations and Scheduling

-Summer Internship Program
+Summer Practicum Program

 Students who have not studied Russian will be offered a survival Russian course at the beginning of the program.
 Optional Russian, Kyrgyz, or other regional language study is available for an additional fee.

-Students live the AUCA dormitory with Kyrgyz and other international students or off campus with host families.
+Students live in the AUCA dormitory with Kyrgyz and other international students or off campus with host families.
 Both options allow students to discover and participate in the daily routines of peers and local residents.

-The 8-week program is offered usually from early June through early August.
+The 4-week program is offered from June 6 through July 7, 2018.

-Fees vary from year to year, and are subject to change at the discretion of the program.
+Fees vary from year to year and are subject to change at the discretion of the program.

 Bard College has limited scholarships available for students demonstrating financial need.
 Instructions for the financial aid application are available within the primary program application.

-Please, be informed that Bard College is the only intermediatory in the USA that provides exchange program to American University of Central Asia.
+Please, be informed that Bard College is the only intermediatory in the USA that provides exchange program to the American University of Central Asia.
 If you want to apply a for summer school in AUCA, please, contact Bard Abroad here.